Marcus Nand: Other work and projects

 In 2006 he contributed guitar to the metal compilation Essential Ballads, released by rock singer Jeff Scott Soto of Journey.
 He was the primary artist on the track "Rumba" on the compilation Guitar Masters, Vol. 1, released on BHP Music in 2007.
 Other artists on the album include Jeff Beck, John Paul Jones, Joe Satriani, and Allan Holdsworth.

 In 2009, he was the primary artist on the track "Vuelve María" on the album Unidad de Canciones Intensivas by Jaime Roldán.
 In a world music project also incorporating Mexican-influenced music, Nand worked on the Desconocido EPK, which was Roldán produced and helped write.
 Nand produced the album Bridger by Bridger in 2011 on Escape Music, also playing guitar, keyboards, and handling the drum and keyboard programming.
 Bridger is the solo project by Glen Bridger, the guitarist for Head East, a classic rock band.
 Nand played guitar on the 2012 Juego De Valientes by Argentinian singer-songwriter Diego Verdaguer, which included contributions by Amanda Miguel.

 Marcus Nand frequently performs live, and for a time played shows as part of the Marcus Nand Group.

+In 2022, Nand joined Mike Tramp for an acoustic tour highlighting songs from Tramp's earlier band White Lion.

+In 2023, Nand played on Mike Tramp's "Songs Of White Lion" album and toured to support the record.